karlo2021/web-app-with-mern/README.md

 In a well-designed application, most components would be stateless functions of their properties.
 All states would be captured in a few components at the top of the hierarchy, from where the props of all the descendants are derived.
 We did just that with the IssueList, where we kept the state.
 We converted all descendent components to stateless components, relying only on props passed down the hierarchy to render themselves.
  Sometimes, you may find that there is no logical common ancestor.
 In such cases, you may have to invent a new component just to hold the state, even though visually the component has nothing.

+ ## Summary

+ In this chapter, you learned how to use state and make changes to it on user interactions or other events.
+The more interesting aspect was how state values are propagated down the component hierarchy as props.
+You also had a glimpse of user interaction: the click of a button to add a new issue, and how that causes the state to change, and in turn, how the props in the descendant components changed, causing them to rerender as well.
+Further, you learned how a child can communicate with its parent via callbacks.
+ We used simulated asynchronous calls and data local to the browser to achieve all this.
+In the next chapter, instead of using local data, we’ll fetch the data from the server.
+When an issue is added, we’ll send the data to the server to persist it.